stefanfriese/handbook/doc/cicd/exercise.md

 Deploy and run a Jenkins instance on AWS, configure Jenkins, and create a pipeline.

 ## Before you begin
-AWS Account (AWS Educate, promotional credit issued), IAM username and password, EC2 Key pair
+AWS Account (AWS Educate, promotional credit issued).

 ## Infrastructure
 In short - raise AWS EC2 instance: